koalacreations/kCharge-Control/backend/API Specification.md

 * A device can be fully automated and the jCharge backend server / UI is simply monitoring a device, the device can be fully controlled by the jCharge backend server / UI, or a mixture of both.

 ## Packet format
 A jCharge Control packet is defined as a single JSON object that follows the format below.
 Each packet's example object **must** be put in the `payload` key to form a valid jCharge Control packet.
+The `deviceId` must be unique.

 ```
 {
 	"version": 1,
 	"command": "commandName",
+	"deviceId": "1",
 	"payload": {}
 }
 ```